Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference: Device Design and Methodology

 Three-dimensional finite-difference time-domain (FDTD) simulations were performed using Ansys Lumerical FDTD Solutions to analyze the optical transmission and propagation behavior of the proposed GST-467 switch.
 The spatial mode distributions and wavelength-dependent modal characteristics were determined by solving Maxwell’s equations with the finite-difference eigenmode (FDE) solver implemented in Ansys Lumerical MODE Solutions.
-A nonuniform mesh configuration was adopted to ensure high spatial accuracy while maintaining computational efficiency.
+We adopted a nonuniform mesh configuration to ensure high spatial accuracy while maintaining computational efficiency.
 The grid resolution was set to 10 nm along the propagation (x) direction, and 20 nm and 10 nm along the transverse (y) and vertical (z) directions, respectively.
-Within the GST region, a finer mesh override of 2 nm in x and 5 nm in z was applied to accurately capture field variations in the high-index, lossy phase-change medium.
-A mode source was positioned 200 nm upstream of the switching region to excite the $\mathrm{TE_0}$ mode, while a mode expansion monitor was placed 200 nm downstream to record the transmitted guided power.
-Perfectly matched layer (PML) boundaries were employed along the propagation axis to suppress back-reflections, whereas metallic boundary conditions were imposed in the remaining directions to confine the guided mode and prevent spurious PML amplification.
+Within the GST region, a finer-mesh override of 2 nm and 5 nm was applied in the x and z directions, respectively, to accurately capture field variations within the PCM layer.
+We positioned a mode source 200 nm upstream of the switching region to excite the transverse electric (TE) mode, and placed a mode expansion monitor 200 nm downstream to record the transmitted guided power.
+Steep-angle perfectly matched layer (PML) boundaries were employed along the propagation axis to suppress back-reflections, whereas metallic boundary conditions were imposed in the remaining directions to confine the guided mode and prevent spurious PML amplification.
 This configuration ensured numerically stable simulations while avoiding impractical boundary-induced gain or loss.
-The total simulation duration was set to 3 ps, with an automatic field shutoff threshold of $10^{-5}$ to guarantee convergence once all transient fields had decayed.
-The wavelength-dependent complex refractive index data from Palik handbook were considered for Si, SiO\textsubscript{2}, and Al\textsubscript{2}O\textsubscript{3} \cite{palik1998handbook}.
-For our operation, we considered the third telecommunication window (C band) for switch operation, and the structure optimization was performed based on the performance at the wavelength of 1550 nm.
-At this wavelength, silicon exhibits high transparency and low propagation losses on SOI platforms, which enables tight optical confinement and high-density integration, critical for compact photonic circuits \cite{keiser2011optical}.
+The total simulation duration was set to 3 ps, with an automatic field-shutoff threshold of $10^{-5}$ to ensure convergence once all transient fields had decayed.
+The wavelength-dependent complex refractive index data from Palik handbook \cite{palik1998handbook} were considered for Si, SiO\textsubscript{2}, and Al\textsubscript{2}O\textsubscript{3}.
+The complex refractive index of GST-467 is illustrated in \autoref{fig:nk_mode} and Figure S2 of the Supplementary Information.
+For our switching operation, we considered the third telecommunication window (C band), and the structure optimization was performed based on performance at 1550 nm.
+At this wavelength, silicon exhibits high transparency and low propagation losses on SOI platforms, enabling tight optical confinement and high-density integration, which are critical for compact photonic circuits \cite{keiser2011optical}.